usaid-cs/yesterday-i-learned/random.md

 - Press `'` in firefox to [search for links only](https://blog.mozilla.org/theden/2012/12/20/quick_find/).
 Use Ctrl+G to cycle through.
 There is no cycling backwards.
 - Wireless charging reduces mechanical wear and tear of the USB / lightning port.
 Apart from that, all other pros ("lazy", "can charge many devices at once", "can't hack me") are minor.
 - ["Barrel-aged" beer](https://www.youtube.com/watch?v=iDR82qG5uzs) may just be aged using wooden chips of old barrels.
 The same guy also said: "(second fermentation inside the bottle...) was beer first _and then_ later champagne, but the champagne guys have better PR."
-- Almost universally, [people add cheese to the _top_ of a patty](https://www.youtube.com/watch?v=ERUugjLmwuY) to melt it, before putting the patty inside the burger bun.
-Salt the patty only right before cooking.
 - In Skyrim, you can [get 100 sneak during a tutorial](https://youtu.be/lfaRZ6J_wJs?t=355) by running into a wall for a day.
 - The krabby patty's ingredients are actually in the show.
 [It's gibberish.](https://www.youtube.com/watch?v=Z5x9bqGkgl4)
 - The [Gell-Mann amnesia effect](https://en.wikipedia.org/wiki/Gell-Mann_amnesia_effect) affects experts who read any sort of publication.
 Having an expertise in one field and knowing whatever a publisher publishes shit in their own field, they often assume the rest of the publications is good instead of bad.